Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2026]

 One simple trick to stop being possessive is by replacing possessive pronouns (I, my, me, etc.) with phrases like ‘our kid’ or ‘our son’ to let your co-parent feel involved in the process.

-Similarly, be careful about your demands and requests.
+Be cautious with demands.
 Asking for unnecessary child support or denying access to your co-parent — without substantive proof that your child(ren) would be in harm’s way– could be less productive for mediation.

 Rather do your best to position your requests reasonably.
 Offering suggestions and presenting concerns allows for open communication and solutions — without pushing your spouse away.